JacksonKearl/jacksonkearl.github.io/_posts/2019-05-31-the-best-turkey-burger.md

 Tasting notes: Mine was very miso-forward, which I enjoyed.
 The sauerkraut came through a bit, I might go with a thinker layer next time.
 Mustard and cheese were pretty much lost.
 Consider going with a heavy hand on those, or just leaving them out entirely.

+Please leave your thoughts on this post on [github](https://github.com/JacksonKearl/jacksonkearl.github.io/issues/1)!